wp-plugins/hello-simpsons-chalkboard-gag/readme.txt

 == How The Plugin Stays Up-To-Date ==

-As new eipsodes of The Simpsons are released, more chalkboard gags are avialable.
+As new episodes of The Simpsons are released, more chalkboard gags are avialable.
 To avoid pushing a new plugin version every week or two, a remote repository is maintained with up-to-date chalkboard gags (within a week or two).